The Palace of Fine Arts is free to visit, located in the Marina District of San Francisco.

 2. The Palace of Fine Arts is the only building still standing from ten palaces constructed during the Panama Pacific Exhibition in 1915.

-The original plan was to tear down the ten temporary palaces after the 1915 Exhibition, because they were made from flimsy, wood framed structures covered in plaster.
-However the Palace of Fine Arts was considered too precious to destroy.
+The original plan was to tear down all ten temporary palaces after the 1915 Exhibition, because they were made from flimsy, wood framed structures covered in plaster.
+However, thankfully the Palace of Fine Arts was considered too precious to destroy!

 3. In 1965 the Palace of Fine Arts was demolished and rebuilt to higher standards using concrete and steel.

-Over the years it had fallen into ruin, with large chunks of plaster falling off its facade.
+Over the years the Palace of Fine Arts fell into ruin, with large chunks of plaster falling off its facade, therefore in 1965 it was rebuilt to higher standards.

 4. The Palace of Fine Arts was intended to resemble a Roman ruins reflected in a pool.